Rudxain/ideas/README.md

-# 💡ideas
+# 💡 ideas

-This hosts all the stuff that I'm too lazy/noob to begin and/or finish.
+This hosts all the stuff that I'm too lazy and/or noob to start making.
+Some of these are ✨dreams I wish came true, others are just crappy experiments, and others should be moved to my [blog](https://github.com/Rudxain/blog) or [wiki](https://github.com/Rudxain/RX-wiki).

-Needless to say, most of this stuff is straight-up broken or empty, only having minimal documentation (a README.md).
+Needless to say, most of the code is straight-up broken or empty, only having minimal documentation (`README.md`).

-All sub-repos will be renamed, deleted, or moved to dedicated repos, therefore, links to any of these sub-repos are almost guaranteed to become broken or even 100% dead, so don't @ me if you don't use permalinks.
+Links to any of these sub-repos are almost guaranteed to become broken or even 100% dead, so don't @ me if you don't use permalinks.
+This may be caused by:
+- renaming directories
+- deletion
+- moving to dedicated (real) repos
+- moving to another category directory

-## why?
+## Why?

-If I die unexpectedly, I want people to (at least) see my works-in-progress, and potentially continue development.

 As a wise human said:
 > [When In Doubt, Make It Public](https://blog.codinghorror.com/when-in-doubt-make-it-public)

-Even if I don't die, I want people to give me feedback about these projects.
+While I'm alive, I want **anyone** (even AI and animals) to give me [feedback](https://en.wikipedia.org/wiki/Request_for_Comments) about these projects.
-I want to know which are worth the time, which should be renamed, which are crap, or how can I improve them, so please be honest.
+I want to know which are worth my time, which should be renamed, which are crap, or how can I improve them, so please be honest.

+When I die, I want people to read my works-in-progress, and potentially continue development